puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/index.md

 In order to learn more about Puppet, you will complete a series of Quests related to specific Puppet topics.
 Each of these Quests includes a number of interactive 'Tasks' that give you a hands-on opportunity to apply what you're learning.
 To monitor your status as you progress through these Quests and Tasks, we've created custom commands you can use through the Learning VM command line.

 {% aside Custom Quest Commands %}
-These custom `quest` commands are not related to Puppet.
-They are only related to this Learning VM and are met to provide you with real time feedback.
+These custom `quest` commands are not a part of Puppet itself.
+We have included them Learning VM to provide you with real-time feedback as you progress through Quests and Tasks.
 {% endaside %}

 {% task 1 %}